Curious George 2: Follow That Monkey!: Plot

 Ted, George, and Kayla continue on the train until Kayla's movement causes the boxcar to separate from the rest of the train.
 When it finally stops a man in a flatbed truck picks them up.
 Piccadilly, interviewed by Hark Hanson, reveals pictures of George and Ted as Kayla's kidnappers.
 Ted realizes they have been heading the wrong way and attempts to head them back east again.

 They spend the night with Dan, a farmer, and his daughter Anna.
 Ted reads in the newspaper that New York thinks they're kidnappers.
 Bloomsberry calls, saying he may go to jail.
 He also reads about Kayla's family.
 George convinces Ted to take Kayla to her home.
 Before they can leave, Danno arrives in a helicopter.
 A pig throws Danno into a rain barrel and Kayla scares the pilot into flying away.
 George and company escape in a school bus and arrive at the park where Tonga and Layla are happy to see Kayla.
-Danno turns up and arrests George and Ted and captures Kayla.
+Danno turns up, captures Kayla and arrests George and Ted.
 Flying back to the city, George gets the handcuff keys from Danno and the friends skydive into New York.
 Back at the theater everything is fine, except Danno has followed them.
 Kayla throws him down the trapdoor onto the mattress below.

 Ted gives his report to the Board of Directors.
 Initially flustered, he improvises a speech saying that friends are more important than work and makes proposals based on that idea, such as a Father and Son Day.
 The Board approves his appointment.
 While George, Ted, and Maggie are at the park setting up a picnic, Piccadilly and Tina arrive and reveal that Tonga and Layla have joined his act, so Kayla and her family are together again.